 7.2 It should be noted that the Firm shall monitor the leverage applied your positions, at all times; the Firm reserves the right to decrease the leverage depending on your trading volume.

 8.1 You need to ensure that you have sufficient margin on your trading account, at all times, in order to maintain an open position.
 In addition, you need to continuously monitor any open positions in order to avoid positions being closed due to the unavailability of funds; it should be noted that the Firm is not responsible for notifying you for any such instances.

 8.2 At margin levels of 45% (fourty-five) for Uniglobe Markets MetaTrader4, the Firm has the discretion to begin closing positions starting from the most unprofitable one.
 In addition, at margin levels of 40% (fourty) for Uniglobe Markets MetaTrader4, the Firm shall automatically begin closing positions at market price, starting from most unprofitable one.

 8.3 Trading with the help of certain additional software such as Expert Advisor etc will be allowed on sole discretion of Uniglobe Markets.
-If abnormal trading patterns such as Arbitrage or any unethical trades are noticed in a Trading Account then Uniglobe Markets have the right to disable the Account and/or Disallow/Cancel those trades where a minimum difference between opening and closing of a trade is less than two minutes.
+If abnormal trading patterns such as Arbitrage or any unethical trades are noticed in a Trading Account then Uniglobe Markets have the right to disable the Account and/or Disallow/Cancel those trades where a minimum difference between opening and closing of a trade is less than three minutes.

 - ABNORMAL MARKET CONDITIONS